 Our healthcare system speaks about the society we live in.
-It is well narrated by Jared Diamond in his book Guns, Germs and Steel that in the course of human history, the world is divided into haves and have-nots where socio-economic inequality is linked to geographical regions and populations.
-As socioeconomic status is an important determinant of health, the factors that influence socioeconomic status inadvertently influence health and contribute to health care inequities.
+It is well narrated by Jared Diamond in his book Guns, Germs and Steel that in the course of human history, the world has always been divided into haves and have-nots where socio-economic inequality is linked to geographical regions and populations.
+As socioeconomic status is an important determinant of health, the factors that influence socioeconomic status inadvertently influence health and contribute to healthcare inequities.

 The risk adjustment models can be prospective and concurrent/retrospective based on the date periods and weights.
-Concurrent is calculated based on the already rendered service data and prospective model predicts the future looking at the same data.
+Concurrent is calculated based on the already rendered service data whereas the prospective model predicts the future looking at the same data.
 Some of the risk adjustment models are influenced by the financial movement between insurance plans rather than the actual care delivered or the quality of care.
-Healthcare reforms brought many changes to Risk adjustment models with regards to data collection and analysis, but we still have improvements to make to the models by taking into account health determinants that drive up the cost such as childhood obesity, maternal health, and infectious and chronic diseases.
-I have analyzed some topics during my research with the risk models such as:
+Healthcare reforms brought many changes to risk adjustment models with regards to data collection and analysis, but we still have improvements to make to the models by taking into account health determinants that drive up the cost such as childhood obesity, maternal health, and infectious and chronic diseases.
+We have analyzed some topics during our research with the risk models such as:

 Risk Adjustment Models: Many models are in place, but CMS-Hierarchical Conditional Categories (HCC) is the most sophisticated diagnosis-based tool used for calculating the risk for Medicare plans, both current and prospective.
 HCC currently has around 80 aggregated Conditional Categories (CC) along with ICD codes.
-With the change in ICD 10 there are around 70000 diagnosis code sets established for quality in data for better measurement of healthcare utilization.
-Meanwhile, the HCC risk model does not increase Conditional Categories for analyzing the risk.
-With such a gap between the ICD data and HCC it is difficult to have a better prediction for healthcare risk.
+With the change in ICD 10, there are around 70000 diagnosis code sets established for quality in data for better measurement of healthcare utilization.
+Meanwhile, the HCC risk model does not increase CC for analyzing the risk.
+With such a gap between the ICD data and HCC, it is difficult to have a better prediction for healthcare risk.

 Data Availability: Getting the most out of demographics and claims data is the source for risk adjustment.
 The challenge with the prospective risk is it predicts based on the current year data and does not take the developing health conditions of the client into consideration.
-Data used for the models is missing critical diagnostic information due to claim processing time and gaps in Electronic Health Records (her).
-Current healthcare data is incomplete as the patient data is scattered among different provider and specialties services.
-As prospective risk adjustment is mostly for the benefit of plans to accommodate high risk members, predictions using the incomplete data will create gaps in the exchange of financials between insurance plans.
+Data used for the models are missing critical diagnostic information due to claim processing time and gaps in Electronic Health Records.
+Current healthcare data is incomplete as the patient data is scattered among different providers and specialties services.
+As prospective risk adjustment is mostly for the benefit of plans to accommodate high-risk members, predictions using the incomplete data will create gaps in the exchange of financials between insurance plans.

-Considering comorbidities through data mining techniques: Health risks happens throughout a client’s life cycle.
+Considering Co-morbidities Through Data Mining: Health risks happen throughout a client’s life cycle.
 Data on comorbidities is a key element to predict hospital stays, costs, morbidity, and mortality rate.
-In order to gather this data for the prospective risk adjustment one has to mine historical claims data along with considering the current year data.
+In order to gather this data for the prospective risk adjustment, one has to mine historical claims data along with considering the current year data.
 An example of mining the data is looking for factors that cause obesity, which increases the frequency of cardiovascular disease and diabetes in the client.

-Considering SES and Other Non-traditional variables: Socio-economic status is becoming a vital source in healthcare as it describes some of disease caused by income, lifestyle, behavior, food habits, geography, and educational status.
-As many socio-economic factors are not directly associated to a disease they do not exist in the insurance claims data, but these factors play a major role in health risk assessments.
+Considering SES and Other Non-traditional variables: Socio-economic status is becoming a vital source in healthcare as it describes some of the diseases brought on by factors related to income, lifestyle, behavior, food habits, geography, and educational status.
+As many socio-economic factors are not directly associated with a disease they do not exist in the insurance claims data, but these factors play a major role in health risk assessments.

-Rise of Mobile Health data: As technology is moving fast the importance of wearable fitness devices are widely used by many.
+Rise of Mobile Health Data: With the growing technological advancements, the demand for wearable fitness devices is growing as well.
 Collecting this data from different apps and social media sites can help us fill in the gaps in clinical data and electronic health records which can help assess risk with chronic diseases.